-For American converts, on the other hand, although notions of maintaining and preserving the dharma are important, the overriding concern is not the preservation of any particular “Asian” form of Buddhism, but the transformation of one’s self, of society, and even of Buddhism.
-Devotion toward the Buddha and toward monks, as practiced in Asian Buddhist temples, is de-emphasized.
-The prevalent practice of the “transfer of merit” in ethnic Buddhist communities, wherein the laity support the monastic community and thereby gain future merit for themselves and their ancestors, is not a central concern to most American converts.
+For American converts, although notions of maintaining and preserving the dharma are important, the overriding concern is not the preservation of any particular “Asian” form of Buddhism, but the transformation of one’s self, of society, and even of Buddhism itself.
+Devotion to the Buddha and to monks, as practiced in Asian Buddhist temples, is de-emphasized.
+The prevalent practice of the “transfer of merit” in ethnic Buddhist communities, wherein the laity support the monastic community and thereby gain future merit for themselves and their ancestors, is not a central concern of most American converts.

 Becoming Buddhist for most American converts already means standing over-against the dominant culture.
 While assimilation into mainstream culture has occurred to a certain extent, American convert Buddhism historically has had a countercultural tinge—from the early Theosophist Henry Steel Olcott to the Zen boom of Alan Watts.
 Many American converts see Buddhism as a do-it-yourself religion focused first and foremost on meditation, often pursued as a solitary practice.
 The creation of a community, a sangha, out of the multitude of solitary meditators has become an ongoing challenge for American Buddhist communities, as new Buddhists have families and seek ways to raise children in the teachings of the Buddha.